 It would have made me feel as if I had been heard and at least someone would have a chance to discover a potential root cause issue.
 While it seems unnecessary to field surveys with every interaction for every customer, there should be an option to have that communication.
 It is one of the reasons we built QuestionPro NPS+, an easy way for customers to quickly give feedback and still identify a key issue with one click.
 It is short on survey questions, but long on analytics providing root cause and churn risk.

 As we built out our NPS+ solution, QuestionPro was keenly aware of Passives becoming at risk of churn.
 Understanding the Root Cause is key to making improvements.
 Differences in attribute rankings are not lost when looking across many respondents.
 Beyond inference from open-end comments, the customer identifies their key concern.
 Actions can be taken directly on feedback, even with passives.
-It will also inform strategic approaches to fixing systemic concerns using Out Loop correction, which you can learn more about by joining us for XDay on October 26.
+Finally, it will also inform strategic approaches to fixing systemic concerns using Out Loop correction.

 QuestionPro offers some of the most advanced customer experience tools available.
 Gain valuable insights into your customers’ thoughts and feelings using QuestionPro CX software today.